Truck crashes into Kasara Ghat road parapet wall, falls near rail tunnel entrance | Business

 Truck crashes into Kasara Ghat road parapet wall, falls near rail tunnel entrance

-A coal-laden truck crashed into the parapet wall along the Kasara Ghat road on Friday and fell near the mouth of a railway tunnel some 200-250 feet below, though no one was injured in the incident, police said.The truck, driven by Anil Rode of Beed, was on its way from Mumbai to Nashik, he said.It was ascending the ghat when it tried to avoid a vehicle en route and crashed into the parapet wall.
+A coal-laden truck crashed into the parapet wall along the Kasara Ghat road on Friday and fell near the mouth of a railway tunnel some 200-250 feet below, though no one was injured in the incident, police said.The truck, driven by Anil Rode of Beed, was on its way from Mumbai to Nashik and the incident took place near Hiwala Bridge turning, he said.It was ascending the ghat when it tried to avoid a vehicle en route and crashed into the parapet wall.

 - Country: